ucr-hpcc/hpcc_slurm_examples/jupyter/README.md

 squeue -u $USER
 ```

-If your job has started, then you can check the log to see verfiy that your script is running:
+If your job has started, then you can check the log to verfiy that your script is running:
 ```
 cat jupyter-notebook-12345678.log
 ```